Remains of 5-year-old toddler missing since September have been discovered

 Authorities say no evidence of foul play and believe youngster accidentally drowned

-The remains of a five-year-old toddler missing since since September have been discovered in a river close to where he went missing.
+The remains of a five-year-old toddler missing since September have been discovered in a river close to where he went missing.

 Police, relatives and members and the public had been searching for Lucian Munguia since he went missing in Yakima’s Sarg Hubbard Park, next to the Yakima River, on September 10.